 - Offer essential related products or additional services Products that the customer needs to buy for the main product to work or additional services when a product requires installation.

-- Get the full look This system is popular among online clothing stores or decoration.
+- Get the full look This system is popular among fashion brands.
 The product is shown with other products to create your desire to have it all.
 Lookbooks are a great way to use this option.

-- Shopping cart: this is the most common moment.
+- Shopping cart: This is the most expected moment.
 When customers are about to complete the purchase, offer them related products — the indispensable extras or an added service: things that they would rarely buy on their own.

-- Thank-you page: if you do not want to distract the customer during the purchase process, wait until the transaction is complete.
+- Thank-you page: If you do not want to distract the customer during the purchase process, wait until the transaction is complete.
 If you use it well, the thank-you page is very effective.
-Here, we have the customer’s attention, their trust, and they still have their credit card available.
+Here, we have the customer’s attention.

-- Retargeting: the last chance to get customers with cross-sales is through ads.
-By using the database of people who buy a product and thanks to segmentation, we can use Facebook Ads or any other platform to display them with related products.
+- Retargeting: By using the database of people who buy a product and thanks to segmentation, we can use Facebook Ads or any other platform to display them with related products.